 Schöner Brunnen in Nuremberg

-The ‘Schöner Brunnen’ is one of the most beautiful fountains I have ever seen and is placed at the central place of Nuremberg.
-A ring embedded in the fence surrounding the fountain is said to bring good luck to those who spin.
-Another version told me spinning the ring rises your fertility.
+The ‘Schöner Brunnen’ is one of the most beautiful fountains I have ever seen.
+You find it in a central square in Nuremberg.
+A ring embedded in its fence is said to bring good luck to those who spin.
+Another version told me spinning the ring raises your fertility.
 So be careful!

 Bread store in Nuremberg